Rakesh-Mourya-G/xen-orchestra/packages/xo-server/README.md

-# Xen Orchestra Server
+# CloudVisor Server

 ![](http://i.imgur.com/HVFMrTk.png)

-XO-Server is part of [Xen Orchestra](https://github.com/vatesfr/xen-orchestra/), a web interface for XenServer or XAPI enabled hosts.
+XO-Server is part of [CloudVisor](https://github.com/vatesfr/xen-orchestra/), a web interface for XenServer or XAPI enabled hosts.

 It contains all the logic of XO and handles: